reowst/sdk/FAQ.md

 ## How much does Network Next cost?

-Bandwidth for players where we provide significant improvement costs around 10c per-gigabyte on average right now, but Network Next targets only the bottom 10% or so of your player-base, giving an amortized cost of approximately 1c per-GB.
+Bandwidth for players where we provide significant improvement costs around 10c per-gigabyte on average right now, but Network Next targets only the bottom 10% of active sessions, giving an amortized cost of approximately 1c per-GB.

 ## Do players have to pay to use Network Next?